gramener/builderrors/README.md

 You can't import a Python file unless it has alphanumeric letters.
 Using lowercase is the convention.

 - Rename the Python files using lower case alphanumerics and underscore (`_`)
-- To skip this check, use `builderrors --skip-py-filenames` (e.g. if you won't be importing the module)
+- To skip this check, use `builderrors --skip=py-filenames` (e.g. if you won't be importing the module)

 ## `flake8`